steelejoe/codepalace/design/Code Palace Future Thinking.md

 Should NPCs have conversations?
 NO - don't want that much complexity

 - They _may_ say stuff when they meet you and that is it.
 You cannot respond.

+## Generating maps

+The map will be (width of screen) x 0.2 x (number of entities + doors) with a minimum map size of 1 screen width.

+### Generation Affinity

+When generating maps, certain entities have an "affinity" for each other and any algorithm placing them should take this account.
+When interacting with a group of items in affinity with each other, they should be placed in the same "closeup" scene together.